-Finally, four years after the 2019 model was unveiled, Apple has introduced a Mac Pro with Apple silicon inside.
+Finally, four years after the 2019 model was unveiled, Apple introduced a Mac Pro with Apple silicon inside at WWDC in June 2023.
 The new Mac Pro features the M2 Ultra combining the performance of Apple’s most powerful chip with the versatility of PCIe expansion.
 The Mac Studio has also been updated with the same M2 Ultra chip.
+Read our review of the Mac Studio with M2 Max.

 Apple said way back in June 2020 that it planned to transition all of its Macs to its own chips within two years.
 Whether this is interpreted as two years from June 2020, or two years from when Apple introduced the first M1 Mac: November 2022, Apple missed its deadline.
 As Bloomberg’s Mark Gurman, who seems to have some good sources, put it in a December 2022 Power On newsletter: Apple is “behind schedule”.

-Well Apple seems to have caught up at last because the Mac Pro with Apple silicon is now here–and you can order one now for delivery on, or around, Tuesday June 13, 2023.
+Well, Apple seems to have caught up at last because the Mac Pro with Apple silicon is now here–and you can order one now.
 This time there is no need to wait until the end of the year (as was the case after previous WWDC Mac Pro launches).

-You can pre-order the new Mac Pro goes from Apple now.
+You can order the new Mac Pro from Apple and select retailers now.

 New Mac Pro M2 Ultra price